sulfuror/rescript-sh/README.md

     ```
    Command flags:
     1. `-C, --check`: check for errors in repository.
-    2. `-c, --cleanup`: apply retention policies and prune (see `cleanup` command).
+    2. `-U, --cleanup`: apply retention policies and prune (see `cleanup` command).
-    3. `-i, --info`: display stats for the latest and all snapshots.
+    3. `-I, --info`: display stats for the latest and all snapshots.
-    4. `-S, --skip-office`: temporarily exclude open "Office Documents".
+    4. `-O, --skip-office`: temporarily exclude open "Office Documents".

 3. **cleanup**: this will perform `forget` according to the policies in your configuration file and `prune`.
    Usage: